-Here, the District did not provide sufficient evidence of a good faith search for text messages of the individuals identified in the Request.
-Accordingly, the District is required to conduct a search reasonably executed to locate the requested text messages and provide them to the Requester.
+Here, the District did not provide any evidence of a good faith search for and ultimate determination of the nonexistence of such invoices.
+Accordingly, the District is required to conduct a search reasonably executed to locate the requested invoices and provide them to the Requester.

 The OOR is mindful that an agency cannot produce records that do not exist within its "possession, custody or control" and, accordingly, is not ordering the creation of any records listed in the Request.
-Absent an agency's provision of a sufficient evidentiary basis as to whether any responsive records exist in the first place, however, the OOR will order the disclosure of responsive public records.
+Absent the District's provision of a sufficient evidentiary basis as to whether any responsive records exist in the first place, however, the OOR will order the disclosure of responsive public records.
 See generally Sindaco v.
 City of Pittston, OOR Dkt.
 AP 2010-0778, 2010 PA O.O.R.D.
 LEXIS 755; Schell v.
 Delaware County, OOR Dkt.
 AP 2012-0598, 2012 PA O.O.R.D.
 LEXIS 651.